 Academy Completion: July 2016

-Applicants must complete Part I of the application online.
-Part II will be sent via email after the completion of Part I, and includes very short essays and letters of recommendation.
+Applicants must complete the online application, including very short essays and letters of recommendation.
 Applicants will also be responsible for gaining the commitment from a member of their community (a youth leader, pastor, teacher, or other) to serve as a community mentor.

-Please note that a $25 application fee is required and is non-refundable; the fee must be paid by credit card online as part of Part I. Part I of the student application is due on March 1, 2014.
-Part II is due on March 15, 2014.
+Please note that a $25 application fee is required and is non-refundable; the fee must be paid by credit card online.
+Applications are due on March 15, 2015; however, applications will be accepted through the end of March.

 DYA tuition and room and board is valued at $4,000.
 Every accepted student receives a scholarship from Lilly Endowment Inc. valued at $3,050.
 Students are responsible for the remaining $950 of tuition fees and any travel expenses they may incur.
 Full and partial need-based financial aid is available.

-Every student who completes Part I of the DYA application will receive the optional financial aid application by e-mail.
+Every student who completes the DYA application will have an opportunity to apply for optional financial aid.

 A community mentor is an adult from the young person’s congregation, school, or community who commits to serving as an advisor, conversation partner, and supporter throughout the year.
 Community mentors will be included in some aspects of the online life of the DYA community and will help the young person translate the conversations and reflections into their context.